The Connection Between Climate and COVID-19

 Getting Started (10-15 min)

 Welcome to Session 2 of the “Climate Is Health” series.
 This week we are focused on how climate is connected with COVID-19.
-Our Guest Speaker is Dr. Aaron Bernstein, who is the Interim Director of the Center for Climate, Health, and the Global Environment at the Harvard T.H.
+Our Guest Speaker is Dr. Aaron Bernstein, who is the former Director of the Center for Climate, Health, and the Global Environment at the Harvard T.H.
 Chan School of Public Health (Harvard Chan C-CHANGE), a pediatrician at Boston Children’s Hospital, and an Assistant Professor of Pediatrics at Harvard Medical School.

 Key concepts this week include infectious disease, COVID-19, and air pollution.